PabloC/tutumcloud.github.io/docs/source/reference/api/index.rst

     [<tutum.api.application.Application object at 0x10701ca90>, <tutum.api.application.Application object at 0x10701ca91>]

-``tutum.Application`` objects have all the attributes of the returned JSON as properties
+``Application`` objects have all the attributes of the returned JSON as properties

 .. _api-application-ref: